Non-SportingMediumGermany

 Frequently Asked Questions

-Is the Eurasier a good apartment dog?
+Is the Eurasier a good family dog?

-Does the Eurasier shed a lot?
+Does the Eurasier shed?

 Our Shop